pyrevitlabs/pyRevit/README.md

 ## Documentation:

 I'll figure out a system for the documentation soon.
 But for now please refer to tooltips for every script.
 These tooltips are included inside each script source file.
-I'm open to all comments and suggestions :)
+I'm open to comments and suggestions :)

 ## Contribute